FREE GROCERY GUIDE

 Do you struggle with staying active since your thyroid issues began?
 Exercising with hypothyroidism or Hashimoto's comes with unique challenges and considerations.
 While it's crucial to our wellness to stay active and get regular physical movement, there’s a bit more to it than just getting the prescribed 30 minutes a day.

-If you want to get the most benefit from your exercise, without undermining your health goals, getting injured, or ending up in worse shape than you started off, there are a few things you need to be aware of.
+If you're a thyroid patient who wants to get the most benefit from your exercise without undermining your health goals, getting injured, or ending up in worse shape than you started off, there are a few things you need to be aware of.

-In this blog post and episode of Thyroid-healthy Bites, we're going to cover the basics of thyroid-friendly exercise, including the Top 5 Exercise Tips for Thyroid Thrivers.
+In this blog post and episode of Thyroid-healthy Bites, we're going to cover the basics of thyroid-friendly exercise, including the Top 5 Expert Tips for Thyroid-friendly Exercise.
 This applies to you whether you’ve been diagnosed with hypothyroidism, Hashimoto’s, or Graves, if you’re a thyroid cancer survivor, or if you don’t have a thyroid.

-While I wouldn't call myself a fitness expert, I’ve interviewed and worked with several leading experts in the field of thyroid and autoimmune-friendly exercise to compile this melange of their best and most agreed-upon advice.
+I’ve collaborated with the leading experts in the field of thyroid and autoimmune-friendly exercise to compile this list of their best and most agreed-upon advice.
+Read the blog post below, watch the YouTube video, or listen to the podcast so you can crush your health goals and avoid defeat.

 Disclaimer: This information is for educational and inspirational purposes only.
 Always consult with your doctor or other qualified healthcare providers before making changes to your diet, health care, or exercise regimen.